-Applicants must be students at another recognized institution of higher learning pursuing graduate studies at the master's or PhD level.
+Applicants must hold a bachelor degree or must be students at another recognized institution of higher learning pursuing graduate level studies at the master's or PhD level.
 Applications should be submitted to the Office of Admissions along with the degree and transcript of record by the end of January if applying for the following fall, by the end of October if applying for the following spring, or by the end of March if applying for the following summer.
 GRE test scores are not required in this case.
 Applicants should specify their intended course of study during their visiting status.
 Applications are reviewed by departments where courses are to be taken.
-Recommendations for admission as visiting students require the approval of the Faculty Graduate Studies Committee.
+Recommendations for admission as visiting students require the approval of the faculty/school Graduate Studies Committee.

-Admission is offered normally for one term but may be extended an additional term depending on the specific agreement and following the approval of the department(s), where courses are taken, and the Faculty Graduate Studies Committee.
+Admission is offered normally for one term but may be extended an additional term depending on the specific agreement and following the approval of the department/s, where courses are taken, and the faculty/school Graduate Studies Committee.